t3rmian/devpot/content/posts/collections/en/2020-06-14-java-secure-connection.md

 The support for various protocol versions and ciphers in Java is implemented in the form of a pluggable security architecture through the means of security providers.
 By default, at least one security provider is distributed with JRE/JDK and if needed a third-party provider can be added.

 For example, at the moment of writing this, Oracle JRE8/JDK8 does not provide support for TLS 1.3, though it is planned for [2020-07-14](https://java.com/en/jre-jdk-cryptoroadmap.html).
-Meanwhile, you can enjoy [TLS 1.3 on Java 11](http://openjdk.java.net/jeps/332) and on [Azul's Zing Java 8 JVMs/JDKs](https://www.azul.com/press_release/azul-systems-brings-updated-transport-layer-security-to-java-se-8/).
+Meanwhile, you can enjoy [TLS 1.3 on Java 11](http://openjdk.java.net/jeps/332) and on [Azul's Zing/Zulu Java 8 JVMs/JDKs](https://www.azul.com/press_release/azul-systems-brings-updated-transport-layer-security-to-java-se-8/).

 ### Customizing the secure connection

 A security provider is injected into the SSLContext which is used for initiating the connection.
 The default supported protocols can be seen by querying SSLContext parameters `SSLContext.getDefault().getSupportedSSLParameters().getProtocols()`.
 To restrict the list only to the chosen protocols, we can use `setEnabledProtocols(String[] protocols)` method of the `SSLContext`.

+Let's check first what elements are there to initialize the context:

 <table class="rwd">
    <thead>